The key to communication in relationships

 Key to Communication in a Relationship

-Not everyone has the same communication preferences.
+Not everyone has the same communication style.
 Some people like to talk, some prefer touch and others are more visual or respond better to gift giving than an outward discussion of feelings.
 You probably know which communication style you prefer, but what about your partner’s?
 We are all unique, and we all respond to different stimuli in distinct ways, and effective communication with your partner will come from acknowledging this.
 Your partner may be telling you exactly what they need, but you have to be cognizant of how they convey this information to you.
 If there’s miscommunication, you’ll miss the opportunity to build trust and intimacy, and you’ll both feel frustrated within the relationship.
 It’s not enough to try to communicate with your partner, you need to find out how to communicate in a way that’s meaningful to your significant other.

 Watch your partner respond to different perceptive cues over a day or two.
 Does he or she seem to respond most to seeing and watching?
 Hearing and talking?
 Or touching and doing?
 For example, if your partner is more responsive to language, tone and other auditory cues, making lots of eye contact and gentle facial expressions may not be communicating as much to them as you think.
 You’re sending signals but they’re not picking them up.
 On the other hand, if you find that you are an auditory person and your partner is a kinesthetic person, remember that saying “I love you” may not be enough: reinforce your love with touch, and remember to do so often.

 To truly understand what your partner is telling you, be present, be here now: put time aside and dedicate yourself 100% to communicating with your partner.
 They should know, truly feel, that they have your full attention and that they are your number one priority.

 It’s difficult to listen and be fully present, aware and mindful when you’re angry and stressed or are working on things that take time away from your relationship, but remember that intimacy, love and trust are built when times are hard, not when they’re easy.
 If we gave up at every sign of resistance, we would never progress and evolve.
 Seize these opportunities to grow and flourish with your partner.

 Resist letting a simple discussion about what’s happening now devolve into a rehash of every wrong that has ever happened between you and your partner.
 There’s no reason to resurface old arguments.
 Instead, assess the present situation and identify what you can do at this moment.
 Pause and remember why you’re here, and remember that your goal, the outcome that you value, is to strengthen your relationship and build intimacy.
 There’s absolutely nothing either of you can do about the past right now, so let it go.

 Finally, be honest and open — say what you mean, and make your feelings and your needs clear.
 Retreating from conflict seems deceptively safe and comfortable, but it’s no substitute for trust in a relationship.
 Walking away from an argument is a temporary way to deal with an ongoing communication issue.
 When you disagree with your partner, you must be able to trust that what you say will be heard and respected, and so does your partner.